Iraneus/betamedneed/_services/diagnoses.md

 ![Medical Diagnoses](/images/illustrations/diagnoses.jpg)

-As soon as you place an order and payment method is confirmed if required, you can have a lab test appointment reserved within 30 minutes.
+As soon as the order and payment method is confirmed if required, you can have a lab test appointment reserved within 30 minutes.

 This can vary based on your exact location and the time of request.